Do Go On - 319 - Vincent Gigante, The Oddfather

 When references to him had to be made,

-capos or soldiers would silently point to their chins
+Capos or soldiers would silently

 Okay.

-They'd never say the chin out loud.
+They never say the chin out loud.

 A bit of sign language on the go.
+We love it.

 And so, yeah, people are, he's like becoming Voldemort.